 Another feature of our MP-DWR method is its concise coding work with the aid of \textit{template} property in C++ language.
-In this paper, all simulations are realized by using a C++ library \textit{AFEPack}\cite{li2005multi}, in which the code is organized following a standard procedure on solving partial differential equations, i.e., partitioning the domain, building a finite element space, forming a system of linear equations, imposing boundary conditions, as well as solving the system of linear equations.
-More importantly, each step in above procedure is realized as a module in \textit{AFEPack}.
-It is recalled that in our MP-DWR method, the above procedure needs to be implemented twice in order for solving the primal and dual problems with different precision, respectively.
-Consequently, using the feature \textit{template} of the C++ language and using the type of the floating-point number as a parameter of the template class would be a perfect choice for coding the MP-DWR method, which makes the code concise and easily managed.
-It is noted that the code for our MP-DWR method can be downloaded from \cite{GithubExample} for reference.
+In this paper, all simulations are realized by using a C++ library \textit{AFEPack}\cite{li2005multi}, in which the code is organized following a standard procedure on solving partial differential equations as modules.
+By using these modules and setting the type of the floating-point number as a parameter of the template class, the code can be concise and easily managed.